What Are Footer Links? (+ Do They Help SEO?)

 For users, they serve to help with navigation and to provide information.
 While the footer isn’t typically the first place someone will go to find what they’re looking for, it is generally understood by most people to be a reliable place to check if they can’t find something in the website’s main menus.

-For example, if a prospective customer wants to check a website’s return policy before making a purchase, placing this link in the footer is a good way to ensure they’ll be able to find the page, even if it isn’t one of your most important pages worthy of a spot in your header.
+For example, if a prospective customer wants to check a website’s return policy before making a purchase, placing this link in the footer as part of your page navigation footer links is a good way to ensure they’ll be able to find the page, even if it isn’t one of your most important pages worthy of a spot in your header.

 Here’s an example from kitchenware brand Le Creuset: